-Johnson is the author of the newly published book, “Children of the Dream: Why School Integration Works.”
+Johnson is the author, with Alexander Nazaryan, of the newly published book, “Children of the Dream: Why School Integration Works.”
 It reveals findings of his research on school integration efforts of the 1970s and 1980s, which he shares below.

 By Rucker C. Johnson

 Sixty-five is the typical age of retirement in this country, and on this 65th anniversary of Brown v.
 Board of Education, segregation desperately needs to retire.
 Retire the myth that we tried integration for a long time.
 Retire the misconception that it just didn’t work.
 Retire the fallacy that desegregation is no longer relevant.
 Today, America’s schoolchildren are more racially and ethnically diverse than ever, yet half attend schools in which more than three-quarters of their peers are of the same race.
 Indeed, classrooms around the country are as segregated now as they were before Brown.